 Trauma

-A direct knock or hit to the fibula head can damage the superior tibiofibular joint.
-Other mechanisms of injury include a knee twist or landing heavily on the knee with the knee joint bent.
-Trauma may lead to a fibula fracture, superior tibiofibular joint cartilage damage, ligament sprain and popliteus tendon tears.
+A direct knock or hit to the fibular head can damage the superior tibiofibular joint.
+Other mechanisms include a knee twist or landing heavily with the knee bent.
+Trauma can lead to a fibula fracture, cartilage damage, a ligament sprain, or popliteus tendon tears.

 Proximal tibiofibular joint arthritis

-Arthritis presents with joint narrowing, swelling and bony spurs.
-These changes can occur by itself or with knee joint arthritis.
+Arthritis causes joint narrowing, swelling, and bony spurs.
+It can occur on its own or alongside knee joint arthritis.

-A ganglion is a cyst containing a thick jelly-like substance.
-These slow-growing cysts can press on structures close to the fibula head, such as the common peroneal nerve, causing nerve symptoms in the lower leg.
+A ganglion is a cyst filled with thick, jelly-like fluid.
+These slow-growing cysts can press on nearby structures such as the common peroneal nerve, causing nerve symptoms in the lower leg.

-Other causes of pain at the head of the fibula include biceps tendonitis, popliteus tendonitis, and lateral ligament sprain,
+Other causes of pain at the fibular head include biceps femoris tendonitis, popliteus tendonitis, and a lateral ligament sprain.

 Symptoms